Tech-industry AI is getting dangerously homogenized, say Stanford experts

 Few models, huge impact

-Part of the reason for all the concern is that foundational models end up touching the experience of so many people.
+Part of the reason for all the concern is that foundation models end up touching the experience of so many people.
 In 2019, researchers at Google built the transformational BERT (Bidirectional Encoder Representations from Transformers) natural language model, which now plays a role in nearly all of Google’s search functions.
 Other companies took BERT and built new models on top of it.
 Researchers at Facebook, for example, used BERT as the basis for an even larger natural language model, called RoBERTa (Robustly Optimized BERT Pretraining Approach), which now underpins many of Facebook’s content moderation models.

 “Now almost all NLP (Natural Language Processing) models are built on top of BERT, or maybe one of a few of these foundation models,” Liang says.
 “So there’s this incredible homogenization that’s happening.”